-How to Clean False Lashes so They Last as Long as Possible
+How to Clean False Lashes

 I don't know about you, but every time I get lash extensions done, or apply a set of falsies before a big night out, I feel like a completely new woman.
-Even after waking up with messy bedhead, no makeup on, and chin zits in full force, I still feel stunning when I look into the mirror and see long, gorgeous lashes in the morning.
+Even after waking up with messy bedhead, no makeup, and chin zits, I still feel stunning when I look into the mirror and see long, gorgeous lashes in the morning.
 However, we're all guilty of slacking when it comes to cleaning our beauty tools, and false lashes probably top that list.

 Different types of lashes require different forms of maintenance.
 First, you need to know how to remove strip lashes.
-"Glued on lashes can be removed easily because the glue that is used for this type of lashes is super flexible, making it easy to peel off the skin," explains Clementina Richardson, founder of Envious Lashes.
-"In the event that your strip lashes are applied using a medical-grade adhesive, that makes the process much more difficult.
-If this is the case, you would definitely need to see a professional that has the proper products for removal without damage."
+"Glued-on lashes can be removed easily because the glue used for this type of lashes is super flexible, making it easy to peel off the skin," explains Clementina Richardson, founder of Envious Lashes.
+"But if your strip lashes are applied using a medical-grade adhesive, that makes the process much more difficult.
+In that case, you would definitely need to see a professional that has the proper products for removal without damage."

-How to Clean Mink and Silk Lashes
+Mink and Silk Lashes

-To clean mink lashes for reuse, place the eyelash onto your index finger (after you've removed it from your natural lash line) so that the lash tips wrap around your finger to help maintain the curl.
-Next, you want to drench a Q-tip with a micellar water-based makeup remover, like Mary Kay Micellar Water ($17; marykay.com), and lightly dab the water onto the ends of the lashes, where the residual glue is.
+After you've removed the mink lash from your natural lash line, hold the eyelash on your index finger) so that its tips wrap around your finger, maintaining the curl.
+Next, drench a Q-tip with a micellar water-based makeup remover, like Mary Kay Micellar Water ($17; marykay.com), and lightly dab the liquid onto the ends of the lashes, where the residual glue is.
 Use tweezers to remove glue residue from both the back and front of the lash band.
-Set the lashes out to dry, making sure they are in their original form and the lashes aren't tangled together.
+Set the lashes out to dry, making sure they are in their original form and not tangled together.

-To keep your lashes in optional shape, Richardson advises using a conditioning serum on your lashes while you wear the extensions.
+To keep your lashes in optimal shape, Richardson advises using a conditioning serum on your lashes while you wear the extensions.
 Envious Lashes Lash Conditioning Serum ($45; enviouslashes.com) is formulated with a unique blend of natural botanicals and ingredients that help promote stronger, longer, and fuller-looking lashes.